-A request for part-time employment, also in staff and executive-related functions, will be honoured, if compelling business interests so permit.
+A request for part-time employment will be honoured, if compelling business interests so permit.

 Article 1.7 Customized conditions of employment

 Employees may make use of the Customized Terms of Employment Scheme (AVOM).
 The scheme affords employees the possibility to allocate a number of hours of leave and/or part of their gross salary to the objects described in the scheme and thus compose their own package of terms of employment.
 The prevalent terms, rights and obligations are incorporated in a scheme, the full text of which is added to this CAO as appendix 3.